 In fact, Android holds the majority of mobility share in the market today and it wouldn’t have been possible if it doesn’t have the magical ability and power-packed features exclusively designed for meeting customer needs.

-Of the diverse factors that have assisted the growth of Android worldwide is the constant updates offered to the users.
+Of the diverse factors that have assisted the growth of Android worldwide are the constant updates offered to the users.

 Updates for Android:

 Android is sitting atop on other platforms because of its ability to get updates instantly.
-A best feature that separates Android from iOS, Windows is the update facility it offered to customers.
+The best feature that separates Android from iOS, Windows is the update facility is offered to customers.
 Most often the updates run in the backgrounds and most often the updates won’t be received by all Android phones at the same instant.

 In general Android updates are rolled out slowly on different devices.
 Google has reasons why it releases the updates not all at once.
 The reason is quite simple.
-Yes, Google generally tests the performance of updates on small fraction of smartphone devices and only after assuring that the feedback is reliable and good, it starts to roll out the update on large quantity of devices.
+Yes, Google generally tests the performance of updates on a small fraction of smartphone devices, and only after assuring that the feedback is reliable and good, it starts to roll out the update on a large number of devices.

-Now let’s have a look at how this new update installation is carried out by user on the Android devices.
+Now let’s have a look at how this new update installation is carried out by users on Android devices.